-Why they make street art?
+Why make street art?

-Uncommissioned street art can be seen as part of a rapidly growing phenomenon in Israel and elsewhere: Artists who engage in timely issues by moving their art beyond the safe confines of the studio into the unpredictable public space (Schacter, 2013).
+Uncommissioned street art can be seen as part of a rapidly growing phenomenon in Israel and elsewhere: Artists engaging in timely issues by moving their art beyond the safe confines of the studio, into the unpredictable public space (Schacter, 2013).

-The rise of a powerful neoliberal economic order has led to an alliance between creative economies and the art world, encouraging a mixture of art and capitalism (Kester 2011; Sholette 2010).
+The rise of a powerful neoliberal economic order has led to an alliance between creative economies and the art world, encouraging a mixture of art and capitalism (Kester, 2011; Sholette, 2010).
 In contrast, post-studio artists seek to promote communal activism and awareness of pressing social issues.
-They aim to restore collective social engagement in a shared space (Bishop 2012; Ferrell 2016).
+They aim to restore collective social engagement in a shared space (Bishop, 2012; Ferrell, 2016).

-Since the 1970s variety of practices that put forward communal ownership of public space have emerged, first Graffiti, American muralism social justice and community art.
-Then, came up other modes, among them relational aesthetics, social practice (art), and most recently, ‘artivism’.
-These practices offer a different articulation of modern art, highlighting the capacity of aesthetic experiences to transform our perceptions and challenge cognitive, social or political conventions (Kester 2011; Thompson 2012).
+Since the 1970s, a variety of practices that put forward the concept of communal ownership of public space have emerged, beginning with graffiti, American muralism, social justice, and community art.
+Other artistic forms soon gained popularity, among them relational aesthetics, social practice (art), and most recently, ‘artivism.’
+These practices offer a different articulation of modern art, highlighting the capacity of aesthetic experiences to transform our perceptions, and to challenge cognitive, social, or political conventions (Kester, 2011; Thompson, 2012).

-While graffiti have been defined as both a socio-political dialogue and a confrontational gesture (Krause Knight 2008), the same applies to all styles of uncommissioned street art, which share similar cultural, social, and political aims (McCormick 2010).
-The artists interviewed for this study revealed awareness of their political agency and the possible political impact of their work.”
-Sag/Segan who moved to Jerusalem to study at the Hebrew University takes this further:
+Graffiti has been defined as both a socio-political dialogue and a confrontational gesture (Krause Knight, 2008).
+In fact, this applies to all styles of uncommissioned street art, which share similar cultural, social, and political aims (McCormick, 2010).
+The artists interviewed for this study revealed awareness of their political agency and the potential political impact of their work.
+Sag/Segan, who moved to Jerusalem to study at the Hebrew University, explains this further:

-Although I'd done street art before, my university studies brought me closer to situations I did not understand earlier… The university is directly across from Sheikh Jarrah.
+Although I'd done street art before, my university studies brought me closer to situations I did not understand… The university is directly across from Sheikh Jarrah.
 How can you be indifferent to that?
-In general, Jerusalem is full of poor people, addicts… You can close your eyes to it all but indifference is something I don't want to be part of. […] I joined political activist groups and continued doing art in the streets.
+In general, Jerusalem is full of poor people, addicts… You can close your eyes to it all, but indifference is something I don't want to be part of. […] I joined political activist groups and continued doing art in the streets.
 These are different channels of action that share an understanding that behind the laws are biased interests.

-Based on this testimony we can appreciate that his political commitment is configured by a network of humans and non-human components.
-Sag/Sgan does not live in Sheikh Jarrah.
-He sees Sheikh Jarrah's urban landscape topography and buildings, he might walk in its streets but his knowledge about the property disputes comes from newspapers, websites, watching news and documentary films, all of them materials that explain what happens on the occupied East Jerusalem or the other side of Green Line.
-He cooperates with non-human elements not less than with his human counterparts.
-In other words, his consciousness is the result of a variety equal forces acting on him.
+Sag/Sgan's testimony suggests his ideological and artistic commitments are based on a network of human and non-human components.
+While he does not live in Sheikh Jarrah, he sees Sheikh Jarrah's urban landscape, topography, and buildings.
+He may walk in the streets of the neighborhood, but his knowledge about the property disputes comes from newspapers, websites, tv news, and documentary films – materials that offer explanations about what happens in occupied East Jerusalem or on the other side of the Green Line.
+These non-human elements shape both his politics and his artwork just as much as human ones.
+In other words, his consciousness is the result of a variety of equal forces that have an impact upon him.